top of page

 7. No Financial Controls or Systems in Place

-"We manage finances in Excel" might work in early days, but investors want to see scalable systems.
+Managing finances in Excel might work in the early days, but investors want to see scalable systems.

 ✅ A Fractional CFO ensures your finance function is audit-ready and scalable.